molgenis/molgenis-r-armadillo/adr/0006-file-format.md

 #### Assigning the data
 The difference with the RData solution is that the files will not be loaded in memory initially only when the data is assigned.
 More specifically only the selected data will be assigned.
 You do not have a copy of the whole data in memory in a private environment.

+#### Storing complex structures
+Another format to store complex structures is `rds`.
+The `rds` format is capable to store 1 object in 1 file.
+You can directly see what is in the file.
+With `RData` you need to load the file when you want to know what it is containing.
+In `rds` you see directly what the contents is.

 #### Advantages
+- You do not need to specify the workspace(s) or table(s) during login which makes it faster
 - You are able to delay loading the data in the R environment, which makes it faster to login and assign data
 - When you specify specific columns from the dataset it is highly efficient to load the data in the R environment
 - Loading and saving parquet files is faster.
 So data handling actions will be more efficient.